top of page

 Introduction to Qualitative Methods

-MA Lecture, Summer Semester 2024, coordinated with labs taught by Friedrich Kersting
+MA Lecture, Summer Semester 2024, coordinated with labs taught by Friedrich (Kersting) Haas

 This course is intended to be a practical guide for how to do social science research at the Masters level using qualitative methods, complementing other courses offered on quantitative methods and general research design and research logic.
 We begin by understanding what qualitative research is, and why you might choose to use qualitative methods to answer specific research questions.
 This includes an overview of the sort of data that can be used in qualitative research.
 We then will discuss what a “case” is and methods for choosing an appropriate case or cases.
 With this foundation, we then will discuss some specific qualitative methods, namely process tracing, interviews, and grounded theory.
 We will conclude the semester by considering generalizability from qualitative case studies and practices of transparency that ensure qualitative methods are scientifically rigorous.